SoftUni-Internal/interactive-content/EN/02-Functions/03-Returing-values.md

 console.log(isValid(3, [1,2,3,4,5]));
 ```

-When we're working with arrays it's often used for checking if the **index is valid.**
+When working with arrays it is often used to check if an **index is valid.**

-The result of this function is **boolean**, it will return `true` if the index is inside of the boundary of the array, and return `false` if it's not.
+The result of this function is **boolean**, it will return true if the index is inside of the boundary of the array, and `false` if it is not.

-- Does the student pass the exam:
+- In this example, the student would pass the example if they get a grade higher than 3:

 ```js live
 function pass(grade) {